5genesis/Dispatcher/validator/README.md

 # 5GENESIS Experiment descriptor Validator

-This module validates the correct syntax of the Experiment descriptor
+This module validates the correct syntax of the Experiment descriptor and the descriptors of the Network Service (VNFD + NSD)

 ## Experiment descriptor definition
 ![](./images/ED.png)